-The work presented thus far has stayed within the fundamental constraints imposed by the Axelrod model.
+The extensions of the model presented thus far have stayed within the fundamental straints imposed by the original model.
 The agents, or villages, do not move around, they are never exposed to new context or new information.
-We wonder if redesigning the model so that agents move among contexts will help.
+Perhaps redesigning the model so that agents can move among diverse contexts will preserve diversity.
 We strive to create conditions under which agents can experience political interaction with a more-or-less unpredictable set of others in a variety of contexts.
 We pursue this strategy with the caveat that we don't want the agents to wander pointlessly seeking political interaction, but rather they wander with a purpose.
 Agents have "home" neighborhoods, where they might interact with family or neighbors, and they also interact with people in social occasions, such as the workplace, church, a labor union meeting, and so forth.